-Correctly called Newport Cathedral: Woolos, King and Confessor, St Woolos Cathedral is a building of considerable antiquity, having been a site of worship since the early 6th century.
+Newport Cathedral: Woolos, King and Confessor, St Woolos Cathedral has been a site of worship since the early 6th century.

 According to legend, the soldier-prince Gwynllyw was converted to Christianity when he was told in a dream to search for a white ox with a black spot on its forehead and, when he found it, to build a church as an act of penitence.